graphql/graphql-spec/spec/Section 5 -- Validation.md

 and override any operation-defined variable values, so there is never ambiguity about which value to use.
-In this case, the value of the argument `atOtherHomes` within `HouseTrainedFragment` will be the operation-set value, and within `HouseTrainedDog` will resolve to `null`, as the argument is not set by the fragment spread in the query `C`.
+In this case, the value of the argument `atOtherHomes` within `HouseTrainedFragment` will be the operation-set value, and within `HouseTrainedDog` will default to being unset (unless a default-value applies), as the argument is not set by the fragment spread in the query `C`.

 ### Variables Are Input Types